 b) shall apply the DUIK, DUSK, or DUCK with the associated encrypted bitmask, along with the UTC-based counter to the PROSE PC5 DISCOVERY message for whichever security mechanism(s) configured to be applied, e.g., integrity protection, message scrambling or confidentiality protection of one or more above parameters, as specified in 3GPP TS 33.503 [34]; and

 c) shall pass the resulting PROSE PC5 DISCOVERY message along with the source layer-2 ID and destination layer-2 ID for 5G ProSe direct discovery response, the PLMN ID of the intended announcing PLMN and an indication that the message is for 5G ProSe direct discovery to the lower layers for transmission over the PC5 interface.

+NOTE 5: If the UE is processing a PROSE DIRECT LINK ESTABLISHMENT REQUEST message from the same source layer-2 ID of the received PROSE PC5 DISCOVERY message for direct discovery solicitation, it depends on UE implementation to avoid the conflict of destination layer-2 ID (e.g. send a PROSE DIRECT LINK ESTABLISHMENT REJECT message containing PC5 signalling protocol cause value #3 "conflict of layer-2 ID for unicast communication is detected", or ignore the PROSE DIRECT DISCOVERY message for direct discovery solicitation).

 For each match event with the discovery query filter(s), the UE shall at least pass PROSE PC5 DISCOVERY message once to the lower layers for transmission.
 The UE shall ensure that it keeps on passing PROSE PC5 DISCOVERY messages to the lower layers for transmission as response(s) to the match event(s) of the corresponding discovery query filter(s) until the validity timer T5068 expires.
 How this is achieved is left up to UE implementation.